Epiforge/Extensions/Epiforge.Extensions.Expressions/README.md

 This is deliberate: holding a grouping at the position of its key's first occurrence would mean moving that grouping every time an element was inserted ahead of it, announcing a change to something whose membership did not change, which is the opposite of what an Observable Query is for.
 Call `ObserveOrderBy` on the query, or on a grouping, when you want a defined order.

+Reach for `foreach` rather than the indexer, because the difference between them is larger than it looks and grows with the collection.
+An enumeration takes the query's lock once and then walks a list, while the indexer takes that lock again for every element you ask for; on a large collection it must also descend a tree to find each one, because a query keeps its elements' positions in one so that a change repairs only what it touched.
+Walking ten thousand elements by index instead of by enumerator measured between sixty-seven and seventy-nine times slower; at a hundred elements it was ten to fifteen, and there the repeated locking is the whole of it.
+Where you do need elements by position more than once, copy the query's contents and index the copy.

 Since the `ExpressionObserver` has a number of options governing its behavior, you may optionally pass one you've made to the constructor of `CollectionObserver` to ensure those options are obeyed when Observable Expressions are created to enable your Observable Queries.

 ## How Observable Queries Work and When to Use Them